-You can be a bit annoyed by many street sellers who on each step suggest to buy something.
+You can be a bit annoyed by many street sellers who on each step suggest buying something.

-Name “pink” was given because it’s the only beach in Lombok island which have pink colored sand.
+The name “pink” was given because it’s the only beach on Lombok island which have pink colored sand.
 Some of the locals call this beach “heaven beach” as well.
-Because it’s cozy, quite beach, seems like untouched by people.
+Because it’s a cozy, quiet beach, seems untouched by people.
 But if you want to reach it you need to pass the “hell road”.
 When we were there, the road condition was so horrible that ~10 km we were passing more than 1 hour.
-But we saw that people was fixing the road, so I hope now it’s much better.
+But we saw that people were fixing the road, so I hope now it’s much better.

 “Pink beach” surrounded by cliffs that you can climb and have an amazing view of other close Lombok beaches, panorama below the cliffs.
-Also from the top you can see more clear pink beach color.
-The sand in this beach so soft and the water so blue, calm.
-It’s perfect place for 1 day trip.
+Also from the top, you can see a more clear pink beach color.
+The sand on this beach so soft and the water so blue, calm.
+It’s the perfect place for 1-day trip.
 As well, like the road to this place so bad many people don’t come here.

 HOW TO GET TO PINK BEACH:

-More clear pink color you can see either in early morning or in the evening, so try to visit it during that time.
+The more clear pink color you can see either in the early morning or in the evening, so try to visit it during that time.

 You can reach Pink beach as well with short boat trips from Tanjung Luar or Telong-Elong.

-Take some snacks with you because there are only several beach vendors who sometimes not open during work week (only on weekends when come more people).
+Take some snacks with you because there are only several beach vendors who sometimes not open during the work week (only on weekends when coming more people).

 If you don’t want to drive through “hell road” by yourself you can order a tour from tourist offices in Kuta.